 Rest Your Head at Casa del Atrio

 If you’re looking to spend more than a day exploring Querétaro, one of the best places to spend the night (or a few nights) is Casa del Atrio, a stylish boutique hotel located in the heart of the historic centre, in a refurbished 19th century home.
-Walking inside the unassuming entrance feels a bit like entering an antique shop or the home of someone with an amazing collection of curios and one-of-a-kind pieces of home décor collected from years of traveling (most everything you see is for sale).
+Walking inside the unassuming entrance feels a bit like entering an antique shop or the home of someone with an amazing collection of curios and one-of-a-kind pieces of home décor collected from years of traveling (almost everything you see is for sale).
 Each room here is decorated differently, set around a lush courtyard, which functions as the breakfast area in the mornings.
 Free Wi-Fi, handcrafted toiletries, and an intimate yet stunning spa round out the experience.

 Hang Out at the Plaza de Armas

 Within the heart of Querétaro's historic center you’ll find Plaza de Armas, the city’s main square and a spot that’s perfect for people watching or soaking up the sun among locals.
 Surrounded by 18th century architecture, restaurants, bars, and cafes, Plaza de Armas is the ideal place to spend an hour or two at a street-side café or from the patio of one of the surrounding restaurants, of which there are many.

 Do Some Museum Hopping

 If you’re craving some culture, there are numerous museums to visit in Querétaro.
 One of the most unique is MUCAL, or the Museo del Calendario (Calendar Museum), the first museum of its kind in the world.
 There are 19 exhibition rooms displaying original artworks that have been featured in Mexico’s calendars through the decades, along with hundreds of original retro-style calendars.
 Stick around following your musem visit to relax in the picturesque courtyard.